huafu/cordova-contact-adapter/README.md

 # cordova-contact-adapter

-An adapter and model for use with cordova contact plugin
+An adapter and model for use with cordova contacts plugin

 ## Installation